Why you can trust Jerry

 Using tire sealant to repair a punctured tire

-Flat tire sealant, such as Fix-a-Flat, provides a fast and easy way to fix a punctured tire, as long as the puncture is not too large.
-You should have the tire professionally repaired, or the tire replaced, if the puncture is larger than one-quarter inch.
+Flat tire sealant, such as Fix-a-Flat, provides a fast and easy way to fix a punctured tire—as long as the puncture is not too large.
+You should have the tire professionally repaired or replaced if the puncture is larger than one-quarter inch.

 The following steps walk you through the process of using sealant to patch your tire.

 Step 1: Remove the object.
 First, remove the object that punctured your tire.

 Step 2: Position the tire.
 Position the tire so that the valve stem rests at the top of the wheel.

 Step 3: Attach tire sealant nozzle.
 Attach the nozzle from the tire sealant can to the valve stem.

 Press the button releasing the sealant into the tire.

 Step 4: Drive the car.
 Drive the car around until the sealant has spread evenly throughout the tire.